ayushmanvpanigrahi/LearnGit/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-State means :-
+State And Types of State :-
 untracked or modified -> Staged(git add .) ->
 (if you see that some files is untracked or new files are created or if you see that in some files the code is modified and you satisfied with the modified files or code then you can add the changes.)

-Commit(git commit -m "some message"): "It will save the updated files or codes (if you satisfied with the Updated code or files but you want to make more modifications in the code or files then you can commit to save the changes which is correct.) ->
+modified -> Staged(git commit -m "some message"): "It will save the updated files or codes (if you satisfied with the Updated code or files but you want to make more modifications in the code or files then you can commit to save the changes which is correct.) ->

+what is mean by origin ?
+-> origin is a name of the folder that we have specified for the specific repository that we can get help to save the files or folders or contents in the specific repository.

-push(git push origin main): "it will upload modified content,codes or files to the github from local" -> (if you satisfied with the output of the code or files then you can push the code in the GitHub).
+modified -> save in github (git push origin main): "it will upload modified content,codes or files to the github from local" ->
+(if you satisfied with the output of the code or files then you can push the code in the GitHub).

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------